openstack/rbd-iscsi-client/README.rst

 Overview
 --------
-This python package is a client that talks to the ceph-iscsi rbd-target-api. rbd-target-api coordinates the rbd volume exports via iSCSI
+This python package is a client that talks to the ceph-iscsi rbd-target-api.
+The rbd-target-api coordinates the rbd volume exports via iSCSI.

 Requirements
 ------------
 This package requires a running ceph cluster that has the ceph-iscsi gateway tools installed properly and running.
-The rbd-target-api must be configured and running
+The rbd-target-api must be configured and running.

 Installation
 ------------